 “I do not have to be exactly like everyone else when I ride.
 I have the freedom to choose for myself.”

-Here the horses and the good stable friends have helped her further.
+The horses and some good stable friends have helped her further.
 These friendships mean everything to her.
-Where before she usually stood inside the boxes with the horses and cried, she now feels more secure and has some good friends who support her.
+Inthe beginning she would stand inside the horse’s stall crying, but now she feels more secure and has some good friends who support her.